tanducmai/myportfolio/content/blog/security/cia-triad.md

 ### Availability

-    ability of a system to ensure that an asset is accessible and useable upon demand by authorised entities.
+    ability of a system to ensure that the information asset is always accessible and useable upon the demand of authorised entities.

 There is limited utility in having a confidential and integral system if it is not available to authorised users.